mgbarsky/streamcount/README.md

 --kmers 'kmers_file'

 where 'kmers_file' is the full path and file name of the file from which to extract the k-mers.
-The file with k-mers should contain only characters from a valid DNA alphabet.
+NOTE: The file with k-mers should contain only characters from a valid DNA alphabet.
 This should be dealt with prior to running the program.

 -i --input 'input_file'